zquestz/plank-reloaded/README.md

 ### Running indicators not showing after login?

-If running indicators (the glow effect showing active applications) don't appear after logging in, this is typically caused by Plank starting before the display or bamfdaemon is fully ready.
+If running indicators (the glow effect showing active applications) don't appear after logging in, this is typically caused by bamfdaemon not starting properly with systemd.

-**Solution:** Add a delay of a few seconds to Plank's startup in your desktop environment's autostart settings.
-Most DEs allow you to configure a startup delay for autostart applications.

-This delay resolves race conditions during login.
-See [issue #115](https://github.com/zquestz/plank-reloaded/issues/115) for details.
+**Solution:** Manually add bamfdaemon to your startup applications.
+The path is typically `/usr/lib/x86_64-linux-gnu/bamf/bamfdaemon`.

 ### Plank sensitivity extends too far in IceWM?